Skip to main content

 FAQ

 Reply — it takes two minutes and the upside is real.
 Recruiters and editors often recirculate names internally, and a gracious reply is the thing that keeps yours in the running.
-Silence leaves nothing useful behind.
+Silence leaves nothing useful behind, especially in competitive fields where the same people make decisions repeatedly.

 Two to four sentences covers almost every situation.
 Thank the person, acknowledge the decision without bitterness, and close with a forward-looking line.
 Anything longer risks sounding like you're appealing the outcome rather than wrapping up professionally.

-what's the difference between gracious and door-open tone in a rejection reply
+What is the difference between gracious and door-open tone?

 A gracious tone is warm and complete — it closes the loop without asking for anything.
 A door-open tone adds an explicit invitation for future consideration, which works well when you want the contact to actively think of you next time.
 Use door-open for ongoing relationships or competitive industries where re-engagement is realistic.